cryodex/sse-rb/README.md

 ##sse-rb

 This gem implements symmetric searchable encryption, as described in [Song et al, 2000](http://www.cs.berkeley.edu/~dawnsong/papers/se.pdf).
-This scheme provides a provably secure, simple and fast algorithm for searching over encrypted data.
+This scheme provides a secure, simple and fast algorithm for searching over encrypted data.
+It achieves searchable encryption by crafting, for each word, a special two-layered encryption construct.
+Given a trapdoor, the server can strip the outer layer and assert whether the inner layer matches a search query.
+The algorithm performs searches in `O(n)` time.

 ###Usage